 Saturday Matinee: Marauders In Action

-The “Flying Prostitute” it was called – the design, radical for the time, featured wings so short in span that there appeared to be “no visible martinb26maraudermeans of support,” hence the moniker.
+The “Flying Prostitute” it was called – the design, radical for the time, featured wings so short in span that there appeared to be “no visible means of support,” hence the moniker.
 Later, as inexperienced crews were dropping more and more of them into the waters of Tampa Bay, it earned another – “widow maker.”
 But in action in Europe, employed in the tactical air mission of transportation infrastructure interdiction, there was none better.
 Fast, able to deliver a heavy punch at low- and medium altitudes, the B-26 Marauder garnered a following among the crews that flew it that was the equal of the admiration, no, love that crews for the Flying Fortress felt for their steed.
 By the end of the war in Europe in 1945, despite its wide-ranging employment the B-26 had the lowest loss rate of all Allied aircraft with a reputation for bringing her crews back.

 —–